Battle of Passchendaele: Night action of 1/2 December 1917

 On 18 November the VIII Corps on the right and II Corps on the left (northern) side of the Passchendaele Salient took over from the Canadian Corps.
 The area was subjected to constant German artillery bombardments and its vulnerability to attack led to a suggestion by Brigadier C. F. Aspinall, that either the British should retire to the west side of the Gheluvelt Plateau or advance to broaden the salient towards Westroosebeke.
 Expanding the salient would make the troops in it less vulnerable to German artillery-fire and provide a better jumping off line for a resumption of the offensive in the spring of 1918.
-The British attacked towards Westroozebeke on the night of 1/2 December but the plan to mislead the Germans by not bombarding the German defences until eight minutes after the infantry began their advance came undone.
+The British attacked towards Westroozebeke on the night of 1/2 December but the plan to mislead the Germans, by not bombarding the German defences until eight minutes after the infantry advanced, came undone.
 The noise of the British assembly and the difficulty of moving across muddy and waterlogged ground had also alerted the Germans.
-In the moonlight, the Germans had seen the British troops when they were still 200 yd away.
+In the moonlight, the Germans could see the British troops when they were still 200 yd away.
 Some ground was captured and about 150 prisoners were taken but the attack on the redoubts failed and observation over the heads of the valleys on the east and north sides of the ridge was not achieved.